-How to Quit a Job You Hate
+How to Get the Job You Love

-According to a recent study, more than two-thirds (67 percent) of American workers are not engaged at work, and another 18 percent are actively disengaged—meaning that close to 90 percent of employees come to work and put in their time, but don’t necessarily give their best work or best ideas.
-That makes me really sad.
+According to a recent study, more than two-thirds (67 percent) of American workers are not engaged at work, and another 18 percent are actively disengaged.
+This means that close to 90 percent of employees come to work and put in their time, but not necessarily their best work or best ideas.

 When you begin your job hunt, make sure to update your resume so that it is accurate and current.
 And this should go without saying, but don’t make anything up!

 Also make sure that the text is clean.
 As a professional editor, I understand how easy it is to overlook a typo!
 But I’m also a little surprised at how many grammar problems and typos I’ve seen in resumes over the years.
 This is one of the most important documents you will ever create—so take the time to make it as good as possible.